-To ensure that your code follows the ownCloud standard, run make test-php-style-fix before a PR is initially submitted and before any additional changes to it are made.
-Doing so automatically corrects any standards violations.
-The command runs php-cs-fixer over the codebase, using ownCloud's coding-standard, loaded from .php\cs.dist in the root directory of your ownCloud installation.
+To ensure that your code follows the ownCloud standard, run make test-php-style before a PR is initially submitted and each time any additional changes to it are made.

+The command runs php-cs-fixer over the codebase, using ownCloud's coding-standard, loaded from .php_cs.dist in the root directory of your ownCloud installation.
+The acceptance test code is also checked by php_codesniffer, using the rules in phpcs.xml in the root directory of your ownCloud installation.